awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 ## Release Notes<a name="compute-instance-limits"></a>

-+ C4 and C5 instances require 64\-bit HVM AMIs\.
++ C4 and C5 instances require 64\-bit EBS\-backed HVM AMIs\.
 They have high\-memory \(up to 144 GiB of RAM\), and require a 64\-bit operating system to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 In addition, you must use an HVM AMI to take advantage of enhanced networking\.

++ C5 instances have the following requirements:

-+ With C5 instances, EBS volumes are exposed as NVMe block devices\.
-C5 instances require EBS\-backed AMIs with the NVMe and Elastic Network Adapter \(ENA\) drivers installed\.
+  + Must have the NVMe drivers installed\.
+EBS volumes are exposed as [NVMe block devices](nvme-ebs-volumes.md)\.

+  + Must have the Elastic Network Adapter \([ENA](enhanced-networking-ena.md)\) drivers installed\.

   The following AMIs meet these requirements:

   + Amazon Linux 2014\.03 or later